Ovrkast: 2015–2019: Early beginnings

 Wilson began his music career in 2015, initially focusing on producing beat tapes.
 He sold his first beat to rapper Mavi in the same year.
 In 2016, he started posting beats on Bandcamp and SoundCloud, with his early work described as jazzy.

-In 2017, Wilson formed the Oakland rap collective Lo-Fiction alongside Demahjiae and Nimsins, which was notable for nostalgic boom bap sounds that diverged from regionally dominant West Coast and drill influences, and gained notoriety after their work was shared by legendary hip-hop producer Pete Rock.
+In 2017, Wilson formed the Oakland rap collective Lo-Fiction alongside Demahjiae and Nimsins, which was notable for nostalgic boom bap sounds that diverged from regionally dominant West Coast hip-hop and drill influences, and gained notoriety after their work was shared by legendary hip-hop producer Pete Rock.

 2019–2021: Breakthrough and Try Again

-Wilson gained wider recognition in 2019 when he produced the track "EL TORO COMBO MEAL" for Earl Sweatshirt's EP Feet of Clay.
+Wilson gained wider recognition in 2019 when he produced the track "El Toro Combo Meal" for Earl Sweatshirt's EP Feet of Clay.
 In 2020, Wilson released his debut mixtape Try Again.
 The project featured guest appearances from Mavi, Pink Siifu, and Navy Blue.
 The mixtape explored themes of anxiety, identity, and self-doubt, and received a score of 7.0 from Pitchfork.

-2022–present: RESET! and Drake collaboration
+2022–present: Reset! and Drake collaboration

 In November 2023, Wilson produced two tracks, "Red Button" and "The Shoe Fits," for Drake's album For All The Dogs Scary Hours Edition.
-The same year, Wilson released the EP RESET!, consisting of six songs.
+The same year, Wilson released the EP Reset!, consisting of six songs.
 The EP showcased a more spare and sprightly sound compared to his earlier work, with Wilson modulating his vocals more and showcasing a wider range of musical styles.

-In 2024, Wilson released a single "PAYMEAGRIP" produced by Cardo Got Wings, part of a forthcoming collaborative EP KASTGOTWINGS.
+In 2024, Wilson released a single "PayMeAGrip" produced by Cardo Got Wings, part their collaborative EP KastGotWings.

+In September 2026, hip-hop duo Outkast filed a lawsuit against Wilson alleging "illegal use of the nearly identical name".